goodfella47/Synthetic-data-tutorial/examples/render_and_paste/README.md

 light.set_energy(random.uniform(100, 1000))
 ```

-**Explanation**: This step adds a point light and positions it randomly, providing variation in lighting conditions.
+**Explanation**: This step adds a point light, positions it randomly, and then sets random light intensity, providing variation in lighting conditions.
 Other light types can be explored in the [Blender manual](https://docs.blender.org/manual/en/latest/render/lights/light_object.html).

 ## Step 4: Camera setup
 The following code sets the camera's intrinsic parameters: